 - If the needle is not raised, the needle threader cannot thread the needle.
-Be sure to press the needle position button to raise - If the twin needle is installed, the needle threader cannot be used.
+Be sure to press the needle position button to raise the needle before using the needle threader. - If the twin needle is installed, the needle threader cannot be used.
 For details, refer to "Using the twin needle" (at the right).